yxkalle/PolyphasePreviewer/README.md

 ![](https://i.imgur.com/janhI6f.png)

-Put your filters in the same directory as the executable (.exe) or in a sub folder named 'Filters'.
+Put your filters in the same directory as the executable (.exe) or in a sub directory called 'Filters'.

 Preview images are saved in a sub directory called 'Previews'.